fastrgv/hbox/README.md

 ### Other Valuable Attributes

-* easily buildable on Windows, OSX, and Linux using a free GNU Ada compiler.
+* easily buildable on Windows, OSX, and Linux using free GNU Ada compilers.
 * no dependencies; no installation.
 * uses algorithms and data structures of general interest and usefullness.
 	* Hungarian Algorithm to help direct effort.